2854 John F. Kennedy Boulevard,

 4 people favorited this theater

-Located near Journal Square, the State Theater opened in April 1922 with a classic Greek temple-inspired exterior and a refined Colonial or Adamesque interior.
+Located near Journal Square, the State Theater opened on April 24, 1922, designed by architect Percy A. Vivarttas with a classic Greek temple-inspired exterior and a refined Colonial or Adamesque interior.
 This was a large theater which had a very large mezzanine lounge.
 Against one wall of this lounge, the movie was projected by means of a mirror system from the projection booth.

 There was also a hole in the center part of the floor of the lounge which looked out upon the orchestra audience below.
 This theater had one of the largest Moeller organs ever installed in any theater, and it also contained a music and dance school at one time.